 What has the Commission done?

-The Commission carried out a study on the PSCs.
-It tested how user-friendly and how well the PSCs function, including the electronic completion of procedures.
-It will also identify the main problems and how these could be solved.
+The Commission carried out a study to test how user-friendly and how well PSCs function, including the electronic completion of procedures.

 The final report is available here.